Home icon

 Play simple word games.

 • Try a yes-no game to teach about questions.
 “Are you purple?”
 “Can a tree talk?”
-Let her try asking you questions.
+Let your child try asking you questions.

 • Play with categories, differences, and similarities.
 “How is a banana different from an apple and an orange?
 How are they alike?”